yext/search-headless/docs/search-headless.directanswer.value.md

 ## Remarks

-A value will not be present if the [DirectAnswer.fieldType](./search-headless.directanswer.fieldtype.md) is 'rich\_text'.
+A value will not be present if the [DirectAnswer.type](./search-headless.directanswer.type.md) is 'FEATURED\_SNIPPET' and [DirectAnswer.fieldType](./search-headless.directanswer.fieldtype.md) is 'rich\_text'.